Napoleon (actor): Films

-When aged 27, he watched the film Udhayam, the dubbed version of the Telugu film Siva, and was inspired to take up acting.
 He entered the Tamil film industry in 1991 with Bharathiraja's rural film Pudhu Nellu Pudhu Naathu, playing the antagonist role.
-After the stupendous success of Ejamaan (1993), Napoleon went on to play the villain to great effect in Malayalam and Telugu cinema too.
-He is praised for good best performance and acting in his Malayalam movie called Devasuram (1993).
+After the success of Ejamaan (1993), Napoleon went on to play the villain to great effect in Malayalam and Telugu cinema too.
+He has been praised for his performance and acting in the Malayalam movie Devasuram (1993).
 Napoleon turned hero on-screen too with Kizhakku Cheemayile (1993) in which he played an anti-hero.
 After that film, Pratap Pothen gave Seevalaperi Pandi (1994).
-That film turned out to be a mega hit.
+That film turned out to be a hit.
 He was awarded Tamil Nadu State Film Award Special Prize for his performance in Ettupatti Rasa (1997).

 In 1998, he was awarded the Kalaimamani and MGR Award.
 From 2000 to 2006, he was appointed as the vice-president of the South Indian Film Artistes Association.

-Later after years into film industry, he also got the chance to work in stone blockbuster movies such as Pokkiri (2007) and Dasavathaaram (2008).
+Later after years into film industry, he also got the chance to work as a supporting actor in popular movies such as Pokkiri (2007) and Dasavathaaram (2008).

 Though he settled in Nashville, Tennessee, United States of America, at the insistence of the industry stalwarts, he made his acting comeback with Kidaari (2016).
 He then went on to portray Gautham Karthik's father in Muthuramalingam (2017) replacing Karthik.

-After making his Hollywood debut in the supernatural thriller, Devil's Night: Dawn of the Nain Rouge (2019), he is seen in another American independent film titled Christmas Coupon (2019).
-Napoleon also proudly announced that he is the only Tamil actor, who had acted in a Hollywood film, which was completely shot in the US.
+After making his Hollywood debut in the supernatural thriller, Devil's Night: Dawn of the Nain Rouge (2019), he was seen in another American independent film titled Christmas Coupon (2019).
+Napoleon also announced that he is the only Tamil actor, who had acted in a Hollywood film, which was completely shot in the US.

 Entrepreneurship

 Nepoleon Duraisamy forayed into IT Entrepreneurship and kick started "Jeevan Technologies" IT operations in Chennai, India in the year 2000.
-Jeevan is a trusted technology transformation partner of enterprises across the globe under his able mentorship.